 4. Scope down (and down again)

-Maria Posa told us this is by far one of the hardest — yet most important — steps to building an MVP.
 “The last thing you want to do with an MVP is allow the scope to grow until you’re building a full product.
 This delays your launch and therefore your learning opportunities.
-You’re probably making some wrong choices anyways!”
+You’re probably making some wrong choices anyways.” — Maria Posa, Bubble development manager

 “When you’re building an MVP, it’s crucial to prioritize essential features for idea validation while steering clear of unnecessary complexities that drain resources.
 Resist the temptation of feature bloat, which can lead to wasted time and money.
 Unfortunately, many entrepreneurs fall into this trap, focusing on quantity over quality, without considering the genuine needs of their users.
-This oversight can result in significant resource misallocation, falling to deliver what customers truly value.” - Waleed Mudassar, Product Manager at Chakor
+This oversight can result in significant resource misallocation, failing to deliver what customers truly value.” — Waleed Mudassar, product manager at Chakor

 Scoping down can feel like you’re diminishing the value you’re providing with your MVP.
-In reality, it allows you to provide the most value for the most important features.
-Scoping down also helps you allocate resources effectively and validate what users really need and want before building further.
+In reality, it allows you to focus resources on the most important features and validate what users really need before building further.

 5. Build on a platform that scales with you